swiftcoder2020/milestone_project_1/README.md

-* As a user of a prospective employer, it would be an incentive to experience the ability in browsing through a candidate's website portfolio to assimilate into the developer by grasping key relevant information via the content as derived from a Curriculum Vitae, which can be obtainable in its traditional form through the website.
+* As a user of a prospective employer, it would be an incentive to experience the ability in browsing through a candidate's website portfolio to assimilate into the developer by grasping key relevant information in an engaging manner via the content as derived from a Curriculum Vitae, which can be obtainable in its traditional form through the website.
 The objective of it is to invite new and/or returning visitors to initiate their first contact with the developer which is dependent on the CV being easily shareable to potential employers and interview panel to assist them with the decision-making in recruiting that individual.

 * As an employer who is seeking for a candidate to connect with as a human being, within various roles of a Full Stack, Front-end or Back-end Website Developer, it would be of great value to have the ability to